ayeryn/notes/swift_ios.md

 }
 ```

+## Protocols and Extensions
+Classes, enumerations, and structures can all adopt protocols.

+### Extensions
+USe `extensions` to add functionality to an existing type, such as new methods and computed properties.

 ## Structures and Classes
 As a general guideline, prefer structures because they're easier to reason about, and use classes when they're appropriate or necessary.
 In practice, this means most of the custom types you define will be structures and enumerations.
+> Swift is able to detect changes in structs and not classes.

 ### Structures and Enumerations Are Value Types
 A __value type__ is a type whose value is copied when it's assigned to a variable or constant, or when it's passed to a function.